-UB's primary colors, blue and white, date back to 1886, while our secondary pallette gives additional options to add vibrancy and convey tone.
+UB's primary colors, blue and white, date back to 1886, while our secondary palette gives additional options to add vibrancy and convey tone.

 UB Blue and Hayes Hall White should anchor all communications pieces — creating a strong, immediate association with the School of Management and the University at Buffalo.
 Blue should make up 50% of the piece, and white should be 40%, with 5% remaining for Townsend Gray and 5% for other secondary colors.

-In our color selection, we aim for a formal but vibrant feel and have chosen several colors from UB's secondary palette to match that tone.
-These should be used as pop colors and should not become a predominant color in any piece.
+The School of Management uses the colors below, which are a subset of UB's secondary palette.
+In our color selection, we aim for a formal but vibrant feel and have chosen colors to match that tone.
+These additional colors should be used as pop or accent colors and should not become a predominant color in any piece.

 For the exact values of UB Blue and Hayes Hall White, see below.
 For the values of our secondary palette — Victor E. Blue, Lake LaSalle, Townsend Gray, Letchworth Autumn and Harriman Blue — visit the Color Palette page in the UB Brand Toolbox.
 There, you will also find a palette download for Adobe Creative Suite programs, best practices for using text with color, and more information on ratios of color.